 These services are mainly targeted at children and adolescents involved in the child protection system, although a small percentage of clients are voluntary.

 What do they cost?

 There are no fees to clients of out of home care and support services.
-CSOs are funded by the Department of Human Services to provide these services.
+CSOs are funded by the department to provide these services.
 Kinship and foster carers are reimbursed for the costs of providing care.

 What is the role of the child protection system?